ibm-cloud-docs/codeengine/configmap-secret.md

 3. Click **Save** to save the changes to your configmap.

 If your updated configmap is referenced by a job or app, then your job or app must be restarted for the new data to take effect.
-* Apps: From the page for your app, click **New revision** and then **Save and deploy**.
+* Apps - From the page for your app, click **New revision** and then **Save and deploy**.
 Alternatively, you can wait for your app to scale to zero and when the app scales up, the app uses the updated configmap.
-* Jobs: From the page for your job, click **Submit job** to run your job, or you can rerun a job.
+* Jobs - From the page for your job, click **Submit job** to run your job, or you can rerun a job.
 This new job run uses the updated configmap.

 ### Updating configmaps with the CLI
 {: #configmap-update-cli}